erwann-rch/Blitz/README.md

 ## Contributors
 ***
-If you are intrested in the project and want to help me I will add you to the list of contirbutors, you just need to send me a message at richier.erwann@gmail.com
+If you are intrested in the project and want to help me I will add you to the list of contirbutors, you just need to send me a message with your GitHub pseudo at richier.erwann@gmail.com

 ## Technologies
 ***